overbk/royo/README.md

 Complex classes can be nested.

 Complex classes disappear at runtime.
 If the above is instantiated as a quadrupler `q1`, then `doubler` containers `q1.d1` and `q1.d2` will exist at runtime.
-This naming convention of the proof of concept may cause clashes, so the user should be careful.
+This naming convention is very hacky and may cause clashes, so the user should be careful.

 ### Composing using `composer.py`

+File `composer.py` handles the actual preprocessing and linking.
+It can presently handle only Ruby and Bash script primitives, and it can only inject linking conditions for Ruby.
+It generates a target folder `target` containing a `docker-compose.yaml` file and all the required post-processed Docker images.

+It is very much a hacky script.
+Use with care.

+## Try it

+Run `python composer.py inflater.royo` in the root of the repository and inspect the contents of `target`.
+Run `docker-compose start` in `target` to start all containers.